backdrop-contrib/slick/README.txt

 SLICK > 1.4:
 --------------------------------------------------------------------------------
-If you just start using Slick, you may ignore this.
+If you just start using Slick, or never override templates, you may ignore this.
 See breaking changes for more info at:
 - https://github.com/kenwheeler/slick/releases/tag/1.4.0
 - CHANGELOG.txt dated 2015-1-30.